Delete a static IP in Amazon Lightsail

 Important

-Delete a static IP from the manage static IP page in the Lightsail console
+Delete a static IP using the Lightsail console

 Delete a static IP using the AWS CLI